ccpu/secure-linux/README.md

 # secure-linux

-Implements some of the best practices form https://github.com/imthenachoman/How-To-Secure-A-Linux-Server Some script has been taken from https://github.com/akcryptoguy/vps-harden/blob/master/get-hard.sh
+Adapts some best practices from https://github.com/imthenachoman/How-To-Secure-A-Linux-Server

+Some scripts have been taken from https://github.com/akcryptoguy/vps-harden/blob/master/get-hard.sh

 ## (Optional) Post-Installation Hardening with RSA Key-pair